unified-naming-convention/NamingStandard/api/closures.md

 If there are no compilation errors, the chunk is returned by itself; otherwise, it returns `nil` plus the error message.

 `chunkname` is used as the chunk name for error messages and debug information.
 When absent, it defaults to `source`.

+> ### ⛔ Danger
+> Vanilla Lua allows `source` to contain Lua bytecode, but it is a security vulnerability.\
+> This is a feature that should not be implemented.

 ### Parameters